KISZ-FM

-KISZ-FM, 97.9 "Kiss Country," is a country music radio station in the Four Corners area of the Western United States.
-It is licensed to Cortez, Colorado and is owned by Winton Road Broadcasting Company, LLC.
+KISZ-FM (97.9 MHz) is a country music radio station in the Four Corners area of the Western United States.
+It is licensed to Cortez, Colorado and is owned by Hutton Broadcasting, LLC.
 Bill Kruger-Regional Director, Don Kirk-Program Director.
 Overnights feature "Kickin It With Kix", hosted by Kix Brooks.
 Weekday mornings are hosted by nationally syndicated Big D, and Bubba.
 Evenings feature Lia Night, and the award-winning "Nights with Lia" Monday through Saturday.
 "Solid Gold Saturday Morning" airs 6-10am each Saturday morning.
 Sunday's feature the "American Christian Music Review", Thunder Road", "American Country Countdown", and "The Road".

 The station also has a booster, KISZ-FM1 in Farmington, New Mexico.

 KISZ went on the air on April 17, 1979.
 Before becoming “Kiss Country” in the 1990s, it was “Kiss 98” with a Top 40 format.